Prime Minister of the Netherlands: Appointment

 The Dutch electoral system makes it all but impossible for one party to win an outright majority in the House of Representatives; no party has done so since 1900.
 Hence, Dutch governments are always coalitions between two or more parties.
 Following the most recent elections, the House appointed a "scout" to seek advice on how to interpret the election results (a role coordinated by the monarch prior to 2012).
 On the basis of this advice, the House appoints an informateur to check on prospective coalitions and lead negotiations between potential partners.
 If successful, the House then appoints a formateur, who concludes the talks between the members of the prospective coalition.
-The formateur is almost always the leader of the largest party in the prospective coalition, and thus de facto prime minister-designate.
+The formateur is almost always the de facto prime minister-designate.

 Deputies

 The king appoints deputy prime ministers.
-Conventionally, all of the junior partners in the coalition get one deputy prime minister; they are ranked according to the size of their respective parties.
-The senior deputy present chairs the cabinet meeting when the prime minister is not present.
-In the current Schoof cabinet, Fleur Agema chairs those meetings as first deputy prime minister of the Netherlands, with the other deputies being Sophie Hermans, Eddy van Hijum, and Mona Keijzer.
-The oldest member of the cabinet chairs the meeting when the prime minister and all deputies are absent.
+Conventionally, all of the junior partners in the coalition get one deputy prime minister; they are ranked according to the size of their respective parties in the House of Representatives.
+The senior deputy prime minister chairs the cabinet meeting when the prime minister is not present.
+In the Jetten cabinet, Dilan Yeşilgöz chairs those meetings as first deputy prime minister of the Netherlands, with the other deputy being Bart van den Brink.
+The oldest member of the cabinet chairs the meeting when the prime minister and all deputies are absent; since the establishment of the Jetten cabinet in February 2026, the oldest member is Hans Vijlbrief, the minister of Social Affairs and Employment.

 Kingdom of the Netherlands

 The prime minister is also chairman of the Council of Ministers of the Kingdom of the Netherlands, and therefore also deals with matters affecting the other countries Aruba, Curaçao, and Sint Maarten in the kingdom.
-The independent cabinets of Aruba, Curaçao, and Sint Maarten also have their own prime ministers: Evelyn Wever-Croes (Prime Minister of Aruba), Gilmar Pisas (Prime Minister of Curaçao), and Luc Mercelina (Prime Minister of Sint Maarten).
+The independent cabinets of Aruba, Curaçao, and Sint Maarten also have their own prime ministers: Mike Eman (Prime Minister of Aruba), Gilmar Pisas (Prime Minister of Curaçao), and Luc Mercelina (Prime Minister of Sint Maarten).
 The Council of Ministers of the Kingdom of the Netherlands includes ministers plenipotentiary from the other countries of the kingdom.
 These are not included in the government of the kingdom.